Enva2712/frontend-class-2020/content/lessons/interactivity/simple-dom/index.md

 ### Modifying CSS

 To change the classes on an element, use the `element.classList` property.
-It has a few methods like `add`, `remove`, and `toggle` (and others) that let you detect and modify what classes an element has.
+It has properties like `add`, `remove`, and `toggle` (plus a few others) that let you detect and modify what classes an element has.

 ```js
 let header = document.querySelector('header');